 ELRCs are designed as integrated system of supports that help families access quality early education and child care programs and other critical services, such as child care subsidy.
 They combine the work of Keystone STARS and Child Care Works programs, creating a streamlined one-door approach that addresses all family needs and breaks down barriers to services.
 ELRCs ensure children learn and develop through services such as Head Start, Pre-K Counts, home visitation and Early Intervention; parents are able to afford to go to work; and child care professionals can obtain coaching to bolster quality outcomes.

 Caring People Alliance is a community partner with the School District of Philadelphia's Pre-K Counts and Head Start programs for low-income and at-risk families.
-The District and Caring People Alliance work together to ensure that our children receive high quality programs at our Keystone STAR 4 Early Learning Centers in West Philaldephia and at the RW Brown Center in North Philadelphia.
+The District and Caring People Alliance work together to ensure that our children receive high quality programs at our Keystone STAR 4 Early Learning Centers in the West Philadelphia Boys & Girls Club and at the R.W.
+Brown Boys & Girls Club in North Philadelphia.
 The programs are state funded and free to eligible families.

 City of Philadelphia: Office of Children and Families